ferd/Interval-Tree-Clocks/README.markdown

 ### Demo run

-The image shows a run from ITC witch is divided in sections.
+The image shows a run from ITC which is divided in sections.
 Each section represents the state of the system between operations (_fork_, _event_ or _join_) and is labeled with a letter.
 This letter maps the state of the operations presented in both demo programs.

 <a href="http://picasaweb.google.com/lh/photo/07P2CBMlkfauJ651E6eYpQ?feat=embedwebsite"><img src="http://lh3.ggpht.com/_tR0W8QwQsQY/S4ULQBCxDKI/AAAAAAAAAfQ/XW4C9AwOmJc/s800/execFlow.png" /></a>